gobridge/golangbridge.org/CONTRIBUTING.md

 ---

-# Maintainers
+# Maintainerss

 The website is hosted on [Netlify](https://app.netlify.com/sites/gobridge-dot-org) (despite the name of the repository).

-Merges into the `source` branch are automatically rendered and deployed to golangbridge.org by Netlify.
+Merges into the `master` branch are automatically rendered and deployed to golangbridge.org by Netlify.

 If you wish to preview the rendered version of a PR, fetch the PR and follow the instructions above to [run Hugo](#runhugo).

-The `public/` folder is ignored by git.
+The `public/` directory is ignored by git.
 There is no need to check it in as Netlify will generate it automatically.

+PR's are automatically rendered by Netlify and are available publicly via the following URL pattern: `http://deploy-preview-<PR#>.gobridge-dot-org.netlify.com/` (eg. For PR#3, the url would be `http://deploy-preview-3.gobridge-dot-org.netlify.com/`).

+Notifications are pushed to #gobridge-ops on Slack and include preview links.